 When you are finished soaking in the ocean or soaking in the sun, simply return the way you came.
-There is a state park day use fee for all vehicles parked at the El Moro Visitor Center.
+A state park day use fee is charged for any vehicle parked at the El Moro Visitor Center.
 No permit is required to hike to Moro Beach, so get out and enjoy.

-To get to the trailhead: There are a few different entrances and parking areas for Crystal Cove State Park along PCH.
-To reach the El Moro Visitor Center with parking for the backcountry trails, take PCH 1.8 miles south of Newport Canyon Road and 2.8 miles north of Laguna Canyon Road to an intersection next to El Morro School (there will be a traffic light).
+To get to the trailhead: Crystal Cove State Park has a few different entrances and parking areas along PCH.
+To reach the El Moro Visitor Center with parking for the backcountry trails, take PCH 1.8 miles south of Newport Canyon Road and 2.8 miles north of Laguna Canyon Road to an intersection next to El Morro School (which has a traffic light).
 Turn inland, driving past the school.
 Turn right and then left following signs for the visitor center.
 Moro Canyon Road begins from the lower end of the parking lot.

 Trailhead address: 8471 North Coast Highway, Laguna Beach, CA 92651